How FICO Credit Scores Are Calculated

 This score is compiled by credit reporting agencies.
 They use the payment history from your various loans: credit cards, mortgages, car/boat loans and the like.

 Each of the three credit agencies has its own formula for building your credit score.
 Fair Isaac and Cooriginally developed this score. .

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
 While each of the models considers a range of data available in your credit report, all of the agencies use the following to determine a credit score:

 - Your Credit History - How long have you had credit?

 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

 Improving your score

-Know your FICO
+Getting your FICO score

-Want to know more about credit scores?
-Call us at (718) 477-4405.
+Want to know more about your credit score?
+Give us a call: (718) 477-4405.